|

 Where Our Indian EB-5 Clients Come From

 To date, Davies & Associates has handled EB-5 cases for Indian clients across Mumbai, Delhi, Bangalore, Chennai, Kolkata, Pune, Gujarat, and Punjab — as well as for Indian nationals resident in Dubai, Singapore, Thailand, Japan, the UK, Australia, and Canada.
-All have received their investment back.
+Many have received their investment back, and our case studies below illustrate the source-of-funds and project-selection issues that often determine whether an Indian EB-5 case succeeds.

 Regional Center EB-5 vs. Direct EB-5 for the Indian Investor